Skip to content

 TEXT SENTIMENT The sentiment of the text INPUT, USER INPUT When the data structure is text If the Task text language is Italian, one between these: POSITIVE, NEGATIVE.
 Otherwise, one between these: negative, neutral, positive

-TEXT LENGTH The length of the text INPUT, USER INPUT, RETRIEVED CONTEXT, PREDICTION When the data structure is text An integer value.
+TEXT LENGTH The length of the text INPUT, USER INPUT, RETRIEVED CONTEXT, PREDICTION When the data structure is text An integer value in the range of \([0, \infty]\)

 MODEL PERPLEXITY A measure of the uncertainty of an LLM when predicting the next words PREDICTION When the task type is RAG A floating point value.